Armour in Canada: Kangaroo Armoured Personnel Carrier

 (IWM Photo, NA 24043)

-A Priest Kangaroo personnel carrier of 209th Self-Propelled Battery, Royal Artillery, transports infantry of the 78th Division near Conselice, Italy.
+A Priest Kangaroo armoured personnel carrier of 209th Self-Propelled Battery, Royal Artillery, transports infantry of the 78th Division near Conselice, Italy.

 (Rinke Feenstra Photo)